 - Take only the amount recommended on the medicine’s label.
 Don’t assume that more medicine will work better or quicker.
 Taking more than the recommended amount can be dangerous.

-- If you are taking a prescription medicine, ask your doctor if it’s okay to also take an OTC antiemetic medicine.
+- If you’re taking a prescription medicine, ask your doctor if it’s okay to also take an OTC antiemetic medicine.

 - Don’t use more than 1 kind of OTC antiemetic medicine at a time unless your doctor says it’s okay.
-They may have similar active ingredients that add up to be too much medicine.
+They may have similar active ingredients.
+These could add up to be too much medicine.

 How can I safely store OTC antiemetic medicines?